benbalter/benbalter.github.com/_posts/2020-08-14-tools-of-the-trade.md

 At least, that's how I communicate at GitHub, and I often see those communication patterns reflected in the products my teams produce.
 Why does your organizations (or team) communicate the way it does?
 Are those principles written down?
 Do the tools you use reflect the outcomes you'd like to drive?

-*A huge hat tip to @corywilkerson, who's words inspired (and in some cases compromise) this post.*
+*A huge hat tip to @corywilkerson, who's words inspired (and in some cases comprise) this post.*